pebasics/api-docs/Errors/6 - One of required fields is missing.md

 # Explanation
-One of required fields is missing.
+One of required fields is missing

 # Solution
-Check API documentation on what fields are required and which ones are optional.
+Please check https://api.peb.rs/list/endpoints for required and optional fields for endpoints